Topolis/todash/README.md

 ## Todash: Extensible Dashboard (React + Node + MUI)

+### Disclaimer
+This application has been written with a lot of help from AI.
+There has not been a full detailed code review to rule out any potential security flaws or other problems.
+This application has unproteced api's and should not be used outside a controlled environment inside a secured network.
+Use at your won risk!

 ### Overview
 This repo scaffolds a dashboard application with:
 - Node.js Express backend exposing: